Information security (INFOSEC)

 Your security measures must comply with any privacy, legal, and regulatory obligations that you operate under, and the requirements in:

-Validating your information security measures
+Validate your security measures

 You must validate the measures you implement to ensure they will work as expected.